 Finally, be prepared to negotiate.
 No matter how good your blog is, there’s always room for negotiation regarding price.
 Have a number in mind that you’re willing to accept, but be open to hearing what the buyer has to say as well.
 By being flexible and reasonable, both parties can come away happy with the deal.

-Now that you know what to do, it’s time to get started.
+Now that you know what to do, it’s time to start.
 Selling your blog is not as easy as it sounds and can be a stressful process.
-It takes dedication and effort, but it will be worth it in the end if done correctly.
+It takes dedication and effort, but it will be worth it if done correctly.